TactogenWhitePaper/TactogenWhitePaper/README.md

 - Welcome to this archive of @TactogenWhitePaper documents.
-- You can view public documents and position papers regarding DEA's Scheduling of certain trypamines, below
+- You can view public documents and position papers regarding DEA's Scheduling of certain tryptamines, below
 - Reach me at info@tactogen.com

 <!---